How do Bees Reproduce?

 Drones develop from unfertilized eggs and they are “haploid” – meaning that they only have 16 chromosomes instead of 32.

 Honey bees are insects and (like all insects) go through 4 stages of development: egg, larva, pupa and adult.
-But, the time it takes to reach adulthood is slightly different.
+Young workers tend to and feed the growing bees during the larval development stage.

 - Drones – 24 days